biggaben/Crackernaut/README.md

 This structure provides:

-- **Clear separation** of core code, utilities, and scripts
+- **Clear separation** of tests, documentation, core code, utilities, and scripts
 - **Professional organization** following Python packaging best practices
 - **Maintainability** with logical grouping of related functionality
 - **Scalability** with room for growth without cluttering the root directory
+- **Developer experience** with dedicated documentation and debugging tools

-For detailed information about the structure and recent changes, see [STRUCTURE.md](STRUCTURE.md).
+For detailed information about the structure and recent changes, see [docs/STRUCTURE.md](docs/STRUCTURE.md).

 ## Purpose